Dengeki G's Magazine

 Despite the self-describing "magazine" description, the publication has over 350 pages an issue.
 About half of the magazine pages are colored and contain information about games or anime; the remaining pages, placed at the end of the magazine, are serialized manga series.
 Unlike typical Japanese publications, pages are turned from right to left for the first half of the magazine, but this is switched to the traditional left to right configuration when reading the manga series.
 Dengeki G's Magazine celebrated its fifteenth year of publication in 2007 and its 200th release with the October 2007 issue.

+The magazine ceased publication on October 28, 2022 with the December 2022 issue.

 History

 Dengeki PC Engine

 Due to an internal struggle in Kadokawa Shoten near the end of 1992, a group of people split off to create the company MediaWorks on October 15, 1992.
 The ex-editor of one of Kadokawa's gaming magazines called Marukatsu PC Engine was one of the former employees to go over to MediaWorks, and one of MediaWorks' first magazines published was Dengeki PC Engine (電撃PCエンジン, Dengeki PC Enjin) with the February 1993 issue on December 26, 1992, based on Marukatsu PC Engine.
 The overall title PC Engine came from the Japanese name for the TurboGrafx-16 video game console first released by NEC in 1987, and the magazine was originally intended to be an information source for the console.
 However, after NEC Avenue produced a popular dating sim called Sotsugyō: Graduation — which drama CDs, light novels, original video animations, and manga were adapted from — MediaWorks changed the layout of Dengeki PC Engine to have more coverage on adaptations of games the magazine reported on.

 A reader-participation game called Megami Stadium had run in Marukatsu PC Engine between the May 1992 and January 1993 issues, so starting with the February 1993 issue of Dengeki PC Engine, MediaWorks created a revival of the game called Megami Paradise which ran in even-numbered issues up until the June 1996 issue.
 About a year after MediaWorks started Megami Paradise, Marukatsu PC Engine ceased publication on January 30, 1994.
 That same year in December, the first special edition version of Dengeki PC Engine called Dengeki PlayStation was published.
 The following year, Dengeki PlayStation broke off to become its own magazine.
 This was in response to the release of Sony's PlayStation video game console in December 1994.